OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.DisplayAlerts.md

 ## Remarks

 The value of the **DisplayAlerts** property is not reset once a macro stops running; it is maintained throughout a session.
-It is not stored across sessions, so when PowerPoint begins, it is reset to **ppAlertsNone**.
+It's not stored across sessions, so when PowerPoint begins, it is reset to **ppAlertsNone**.

 The value of the **DisplayAlerts** property can be one of these **PpAlertLevel** constants.